JAMSADIQ/LISAPopulationAnalysis/README.md

 # LISAPopulationAnalysis
-Applying iterative weighted KDE on selection effects and simulated observations for accurate estimation of population of Massive Black hole Binaries with LISA
+Applying iterative weighted KDE and selection effects on the simulated observations for accurate estimation of population of Massive Black hole Binaries with LISA